mato1411/2022-AoC/README.md

 https://adventofcode.com/2022

-* `utils.py` - Contains utilities to create template dir, download inout files and more
+* `utils.py` - Contains utilities to create template dir, download input files and more
-* `.env` - Create that file containing the cookie following the syntax `{"session": "secret"}`
+* `.env` - Create that file manually containing the cookie required for auth following the syntax `{"session": "secret"}`